devanshusanghani/devsanghani.me/docs/blog/index.md

 # Blog
-Welcome to my ~~Ted Talk~~ Blog!
+Welcome to my Blog!

-This site is home of countless blog posts I made throughout the years.
+This site is for project documentation or any general documentation.
 You can find a list of them below.

 ----